Examining the Universe

 Top 100 books on Mathematics

-• Investigation of the Laws of Thought (by )
+• Researches on Curves of the Second Order... (by )

 • The Aryabhatiya; With the Commentary Bha... (by )